-The Committee approved the following targets and evaluation matrices for the two fiscal 2019 cash incentive metrics.
+The Committee approved the following targets and evaluation matrices for the two fiscal 2020 cash incentive metrics.
 The Committee also considered the uncertainty of the economy and the potential impact of tariffs on the markets the Company serves.
+At the time the Committee approved the PCP goals, COVID-19 had not been discovered and therefore the subsequent pandemic and its possible effects were not considered in the goal-setting process.
 For each component, the multiplier applied is the one underneath the dollar value or percentage which is closest to the actual result for that measure.